stringparser/runtime/readme.md

 The aim of the project is to provide an easy and non opinionated container to develop `runtime interfaces`.
 That being a `CLI`, `REPL`, `router` or something completely different.

-On the [gulp-runtime repo](https://github.com/stringparser/gulp-runtime) I'm working on that `cli` feature for `gulp` so go check it out.
+On the [gulp-runtime repo](https://github.com/stringparser/gulp-runtime) I'm working on that `cli` use-case for `gulp` so go check it out.

 #### contents of readme